 Making new industrial installations safe to people and the environment may amount up to to 80 % of the overall cost of a new plant.
 Professor Dlugogorski leads a research group that is developing new technologies that improve safety of industrial processes, at lower cost, with less impact on the environment, which are intrinsically less energy and feedstock intensive, and their operations can be incorporated in the new circular economy.

-Professor Dlugogorski develops firefighting foams that are effective against industrial fires but do not contain fluorosurfactants.
+For example, Professor Dlugogorski’s research group develops firefighting foams that are effective against industrial fires but do not contain fluorosurfactants.

-He also studies the formation and mitigation of pollutants in combustion processes, such as NOx in detonations and brominated dioxins from oxidation of brominated flame retardants.
+The group also studies the formation and mitigation of pollutants from thermal processes, such as NOx in detonations and brominated dioxins from recycling of plastics containing brominated flame retardants.

 He holds a DSc in Fire Safety Science and Engineering (Newcastle), PhD and MEng in Chemical Engineering (Montreal, McGill), and undergraduate degrees in Chemical Engineering and Geophysics (Calgary).

 Professor Dlugogorski is a Fellow of the Australian Academy of Technology and Engineering, Combustion Institute, Society of Fire Protection Engineers, Engineers Australia and Royal Australian Chemical Institute.